indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Bounce Address Tag Validation (BATV)

 The sender address can be forged by spammers to look like a legitimate email address.
 If that email address belongs to you, all bounce backs will be received by your server.
 Your server ends up handling the entire processing load for the spammer.
 BATV allows your SMTP server to determine if the original email was ever initiated from your server.
 This is done by <b>qmail-remote</b> marking each outbound email message with a key.
-When the bounce back arrives, <b>qmail-smtpd</b> will identify that the key is either present or is not present.
+When the bounce back arrives, <b>qmail-smtpd</b> will identify that the key is either present or not present.
 If the key is not present then <b>qmail-smtpd</b> knows it is not a valid bounce back and drops the email.
 This feature is known as [Bounce Address Tag Validation (BATV)](https://www.ietf.org/archive/id/draft-levine-smtp-batv-01.html).
 BATV allows the qmail-smtpd to distinguish between legitimate and illegitimate bounce (NDR) messages.
 Once you configure BATV, all outbound messages sent by qmail-remote will be tagged using BATV.
-This can be done by define SIGNKEY environment variable for specific users or groups by using envrules.
+This can be done by define BATVKEY environment variable for specific users or groups by using envrules.
 See [Envrules](#envrules).
-To enable BATV in IndiMail, all you need to do is create the signkey control file.
-You can define <b>SIGNKEY</b> environment variable to refer to another control file.
+To enable BATV in IndiMail, all you need to do is create the <u>batvkey</u> control file.
+You can define <b>BATVKEY</b> environment variable to refer to another control file.

 ```
-echo "384738kdktkfdj" > /etc/indimail/control/signkey
+echo "384738kdktkfdj" > /etc/indimail/control/batvkey
 ```

+You can exclude signing for remote deliveries to hosts that don't support signing by having the host in the control file <u>batvnosignremote</u>.
+You can also exclude signing for mails for your own domains by having the domain in the control file <u>batvnosignaturelocals</u>.

+You can also control the validity period for bounces by creating the control file <u>batvkeystale</u>.
+The default validity is 7 days.

 We just learnt how to configure IndiMail to rejected forged bounces.
 For legitimate bounces/NDRs, IndiMail allows a mechanism by which you can use your own script/program to handle bounces.
 All bounces in IndiMail is generated by <b>qmail-send</b>. <b>qmail-send</b> generates a bounce when <b>qmail-lspawn</b> or <b>qmail-rspawn</b> reports a permanent failed delivery.
 A bounce is generated by <b>qmail-send</b> by injecting a new mail in the queue using <b>qmail-queue</b>.
 This bounce generation by <b>qmail-send</b> can be modified in three ways